featurist/browser-monkey/docs/api.md

 })
 ```

-### filter(fn): Query
+### filter

-Narrows scope based on a filtering function that takes a DOM element, and returns either truthy or falsey.
+Narrow query scope based on a filtering function.
+The function receives a DOM element as its argument and returns either truthy or falsey.
 If truthy, then the element will be considered as part of the scope, if falsey then it won't.

 ```js
 const [sally] = await page